Kursula/PredictLite/README.md

 Only lagged inputs are supported, i.e. the model will not utilize known future variables.
 Model will use input data from the given timestamp and the input_length - 1 earlier values.

+Even data sampling and no missing timestamps is assumed.

 Categorical inputs can be in any format, e.g. string, bool, int, etc. Categorical data is internally enumerated and mapped to embedding vectors.
 Out of distribution (OOD) embedding is trained and used during inference for categorical values that are not present in training data.
 For categorical data the model uses the values from the last timestamp in the input data.

 Datetime embeddings are internally calculated from the data timestamps.
 Also the datetime embeddings include OOD embedding that is used for values not present in the training data.
 Such situation can occur e.g. when using year embeddings and making predictions for future years where there is no training data available.
 For datetime embeddigs the model uses the last timestamp in the input data.